 In this section, we use the information we gathered from the geometry of G$_2$, Spin($7$), and Spin($8$)-models to explore the corresponding gauge theories in M-theory and F-theory compactifications.

-We first consider M-theory compactified on a Calabi-Yau threefold $Y$ elliptically fibered over a smooth rational surface $B$ of canonical class $K$.
+We first consider M-theory compactified on a Calabi--Yau threefold $Y$ elliptically fibered over a smooth rational surface $B$ of canonical class $K$.
 The divisor $S$ over which the generic fiber is of Kodaira type I$_0^*$ is now a smooth curve of genus $g$ and self-intersection $S^2$.

-The compactification of M-theory on a Calabi-Yau threefold $Y$ yields a five dimensional supergravity theory with eight supercharges coupled to $h^{1,1}(Y)$ vector multiplets and $h^{2,1}(Y)+1$ neutral hypermultiplets \cite{Cadavid:1995bk}.
+The compactification of M-theory on a Calabi--Yau threefold $Y$ yields a five-dimensional supergravity theory with eight supercharges coupled to $h^{1,1}(Y)$ vector multiplets and $h^{2,1}(Y)+1$ neutral hypermultiplets \cite{Cadavid:1995bk}.
 The gravitation multiplet also contains a gauge field called the graviphoton.
 The dynamics of the vector multiplets and the graviphoton are derived from a real function called the prepotential.
 After integrating out massive charged vector and matter fields, the prepotential receives a one-loop quantum correction protected from additional quantum corrections by supersymmetry.
 The vector multiplets transform in the adjoint representation of the gauge group while the hypermultiplets transform in representation $\mathbf{R}=\bigoplus_i \mathbf{R}_i$ of the gauge group, where $\mathbf{R}_i$ are irreducible representations.